| home | catalogue | history | references | appendix |

 3. While Polynesian surfriders probably rode mostly prone, they transversed the wave face, rode "in the curl'' and on waves ranging up to 20 feet.

-4. Polynesian swimming, employing an overarm stroke and flutter kick and later adapted by Western swimmers as the Australian or the American Crawl, bears a direct relationship with (short) surfboard paddling technique.
+4. Polynesian swimming, employing a deep overarm stroke and a vertical flutter kick and later adapted by Western swimmers as the Australian or the American Crawl, bears a direct relationship with surfboard paddling technique, in the prone position.

-Hawaiian Islands, there were two distinct board designs based on their
+5. In the Hawaiian Islands, there were two distinct board designs based on their cross-section.

 range of lengths.